Yorkshire and the Humber: East and North

 AarhusKarlshamn UK (AAK, edible oils) is at Hull Ferry Terminal.
 The Valuation Office Agency for the north of England is near King George Dock.
 Smith & Nephew (wound management division) and Reckitt Benckiser medical and household products companies originated in Hull, and still have large factories there.
 When Reckitt & Colman merged with the Dutch Benckiser in 1999, much production was moved from Hull to Swindon.
-Heron Frozen Foods is based there near St Andrew's Quay, and Cranswick plc are a food-processing company based in the north of Hull, which makes up-market (Taste the Difference) gourmet sausages for Tesco and Sainsbury's, and The Black Farmer, in West Carr; Cranswick Country Foods have their main poultry processing site off the B1237 in the north of Stoneferry; nearby to the north is Greencore Grocery (birthday cakes & desserts).
+Heron Frozen Foods is based there near St Andrew's Quay, and Cranswick plc are a food-processing company based in the north of Hull, which makes up-market (Taste the Difference) gourmet sausages for Tesco and Sainsbury's, and The Black Farmer, in West Carr; Cranswick Country Foods have their main poultry processing site off the B1237 in the north of Stoneferry.

 Croda Europe has a chemical factory on the north side of the A1165 in Newland next to River Hull; further south in Sculcoates, Crown Paints have a factory on the west side of the River Hull.
 Walker Group in Hull own Victoria Plumb bathrooms, and the brand MFI.
 Aunt Bessie's is a large food company in the west of Hull near the A63 and Hessle.
 Nearby Norbert Dentressangle claim to run the largest pea processing factory in the world at the junction of the A1166 and the Clive Sullivan Way (A63), which has supplied all of Birds Eye's peas since June 2008.

 Ideal Standard, the plumbing company, now in north Hull next to the Hull–Scarborough line (Yorkshire Coast Line), was formed in Hull in 1936.
 Ideal Heating, owned by Stelrad and based nearby, make domestic boilers, and have diversified into air source heat pumps and solar thermal water heaters.
 Comet, who originated there, had some main offices on George Street.
 Gamebore Cartridge on the A1165 at Drypool, Hull and Hull Cartridge, on the Acorn Industrial Estate north of Ideal, both make shotgun cartridges.
 Logan Teleflex (former Fabricom Airport Systems, and owned by Daifuku) makes luggage sorting systems near the B1237/A1033 junction in north Hull.
 KCOM Group (former Kingston Communications) is a telecommunications company based next to Hull City Hall.